 Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project

-Nike says it's investigating claims of physical and mental abuse at its now-defunct Nike Oregon Project, in response to former teen phenom Mary Cain's harrowing account of her time under its former head, disgraced track coach Alberto Salazar.
-Cain says she paid a steep price, from self harm and suicidal thoughts to broken bones related to her declining health.
+Nike says it's investigating claims of physical and mental abuse in its now-defunct Oregon Project, in response to former running phenom Mary Cain's harrowing account of her time under disgraced coach Alberto Salazar.

+Cain says she paid a steep price during her time with the elite distance-running program, from self harm and suicidal thoughts to broken bones related to her declining health.

-Cain is speaking out less than a month after Nike shut down the Oregon Project in the wake of a four-year doping ban against Salazar.
+She is speaking out less than a month after Nike shut down the Oregon Project in the wake of a four-year doping ban against Salazar, which he has said he plans to appeal.
 A string of elite athletes — Cain's former Oregon Project teammates — say they back her claims.

-"I joined Nike because I wanted to be the best female athlete ever," Cain says in a video produced by The New York Times.
+"I joined Nike because I wanted to be the best female athlete ever," Cain says in an opinion video produced by The New York Times.
 "Instead, I was emotionally and physically abused by a system designed by Alberto and endorsed by Nike."

 Cain, 23, shot to fame in 2012 as a blazingly fast New York teenager who shattered national records.
-She started training with Salazar full-time after finishing high school, skipping the NCAA track circuit altogether.
-At the time, she was seen as a prodigy, a sure bet to win Olympic gold and rewrite world records.
+She began training with Salazar full-time after finishing high school, skipping the NCAA track circuit altogether.
+At the time, she was seen as a prodigy, a sure bet to win Olympic gold and set world records.
 In 2013, she won the International Athletic Foundation's Rising Star Award.

-But Cain says Salazar and other staff members put constant pressure on her to lose weight — and that as a result, her health declined into dangerous territory.
+But Cain says Salazar and other staff members constantly pressured her to lose weight — and that her health suffered dramatically as a result.

 "When I first arrived, an all-male Nike staff became convinced that in order for me to get better, I had to become thinner and thinner and thinner," Cain says in the Times video.